laminas/laminas-validator/docs/book/v3/migration/v2-to-v3.md

 A new option `bind` has been added that will bind the given callback to the scope of the validator so that you can manipulate error messages from within the callback itself.

+The [arguments provided to the user supplied callable](../validators/callback.md#validation-context-argument) no longer change depending on whether the `$context` parameter is provided to the validator.
+Callable will now always be called with the signature `callable(mixed $value, array $context, ...$userDefinedParameters)`.

 The [documentation](../validators/callback.md#callbacks-and-scope) has been updated with the relevant details.

 ### `Laminas\Validator\CreditCard`